POLITICAL SCIENCE

 It is to equip the students with the knowledge in coping with political phenomena and problems.

-The aim is political education ``in depth'' for those students who have an interest in politics whatever their
+The aim is political education "in depth" for those students who have an interest in politics whatever their

 professional goals and eventual occupations are.

-UNDERGRADUATE CURRICULUM
+CURRICULUM

 FIRST YEAR